 We can provide you with PEP at Freedomhealth but it is an expensive course of medication and we always try and steer people in the UK into the NHS for assessment and treatment.
-We can provide you with short, 5 day starter packs of the usual PEP medications so that you have time to calm down and think about things if you are having difficulty getting into your own local clinic.

 If you do see us for PEP we will ask you to have an HIV test immediately, to make sure you have not been infected with HIV before.

 PEP – Post Exposure Prophylaxis after HIV Exposure